TykTechnologies/tyk-helm-chart/README.md

 This chart implies there's a ConfigMap with a `profiles.json` definition in it.
 Please use `tib.configMap.profiles` value to set the name of this ConfigMap (`tyk-tib-profiles-conf` by default).

+## Installing MDCB

+If you are deploying the Master Data Centre in an MDCB deployment then you can enable to addition of that component in your installation.
+For more details about the MDCB component see here https://tyk.io/docs/tyk-multi-data-centre/

+This enables multicluster, multi Data-Centre API management from a single Dashboard.

+**Secrets**

+The Tyk owned MDCB registry is private and requires adding users to our organisation which you then define as a secret when pulling the MDCB image.
+Please contact your account manager to arrange this.

 ## Install Tyk Hybrid Gateways (This can be used either for Multi-Cloud Gateways or MDCB slaves)
 To install, *first modify the `values_hybrid.yaml` file to add redis details, your RPC key, API key and Dashboard URL*: